East Yorkshire (bus company): East Yorkshire Coaches

 The company operates a fleet of coaches for hire, day trips and short holidays under the East Yorkshire Coaches brand.
 They also operate regional and national coach services under contract to National Express.
 Between November 2001 and October 2007, East Yorkshire Coaches also traded as Frodingham Coaches, following acquisition of the company.
-The previous coaching operation, East Yorkshire Travel, was once a nationwide operator – prior to sale to the Godfrey Burley Group in 1996.
+The previous coaching operation, East Yorkshire Travel, was once a nationwide operator, prior to its sale to the Godfrey Burley Group in 1996.